thekitchen-pot/thekitchen-pot/src/content/blog/can-you-freeze-cream-cheese.md

 ---
+excerpt: "Is your cream cheese going bad often?
+Freeze it right with these proven methods to avoid graininess, making it perfect for bagels, dips & desserts. "
+showTableOfContents: true
+authorId: kitchenpot1
 title: Can You Freeze Cream Cheese?
 2 Proven Methods to Use
+source: How To
 slug: can-you-freeze-cream-cheese
 pubDate: 2021-02-05
 modDate: 2025-01-31
+image: src/content/blog/images/creamcheese-1.jpg
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/creamcheese-1.jpg
 coverAlt: Can You Freeze Cream Cheese?
 2 Proven Methods to Use
-description: >-
-  If you find yourself with cream cheese you can't use due to an emergency, freezing it is a safe option to avoid wastage.
-Although the texture may change, frozen cream cheese is still suitable for baking and cooking.
-Freezing cream cheese extends its
 tags:
   - how-to-reheat-chicken-wings
   - how-to-use-an-immersion-blender
   - how-to-use-sous-vide
   - how-to-use-tortilla-press
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: If you find yourself with cream cheese you can't use due to an emergency, freezing it is a safe option to avoid wastage.
+Although the texture may change, frozen cream cheese is still suitable for baking and cooking.
+  Freezing cream cheese extends its
-  Can you freeze cream cheese?
+seo: Can you freeze cream cheese?
 Is it safe?
 This article offers 2 of the safest methods to use when freezing your cheese.
 Read on to learn the do's and the dont's of the process.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 You’re set to try out a recipe with cream cheese as a primary ingredient.
 And, you buy the cream cheese ready to prepare a tasty meal.